The Journey to Parenthood for LGBTQ+ Families

 Intra-uterine insemination (IUI)

-IUI also known as artificial insemination is a type of fertility treatment that involves injecting sperm into the uterus (womb) using a special syringe-like device called a catheter.
-IUI is thought to be a less invasive and more natural process than IVF because it doesn’t involve as many medications.
+Intra-uterine insemination (IUI), also known as artificial insemination, is a type of fertility treatment that involves injecting sperm into the uterus (womb) using a special syringe-like device called a catheter.

-As long as you are ovulating regularly and have no issues with your Fallopian tubes you might be eligible for IUI.
+As long as you are ovulating regularly and have no issues with your Fallopian tubes you should be eligible for IUI.

 However, IUI may not be recommended for you (or your partner) if you: